 The idea worked.
-While over 100 separate pediatric centers competed for the grant, the University of Wisconsin, along with six other collaborating institutions, was awarded the multi-million dollar grant, and the Dream Team was born.
+While more than 100 separate pediatric centers competed for the grant, the University of Wisconsin — along with six other collaborating institutions — was awarded the multimillion-dollar grant and the Dream Team was born.

 The Dream Team designation has reaped other benefits, as well.
 When the National Cancer Institute announced a competition to create a network for pediatric cancer clinical trials, which would provide funding to accelerate and improve clinical trials, the Dream Team's member institutions were able to show that they already had the infrastructure in place to make it happen.

 As a result, they were awarded that grant, as well.

 "These two grants complement each other," Sondel said.
 "It's enabling the institutions that are a part of this Dream Team to do the discovery research and to translate that into early clinical trials, which we hope will become treatments that will provide more cures and allow us to cut back on chemotherapy."